Manaea throws 6 scoreless, A’s beat Rangers 6-1 for sweep

 Luzardo allowed two hits, two walks and a wild pitch with four strikeouts in his second appearance since being called up from Las Vegas on Sept.
 9. The run scored on a passed ball by Sean Murphy.

-Shin-Soo Choo went 3 for 3 and was hit by a pitch for the 17th time this season, giving him the AL lead.
+Chapman (34 homers), Matt Olson (34) and Semien (30) give the A’s three players with at least 30 homers for the first time since 2001. … Shin-Soo Choo went 3 for 3 and was hit by a pitch for the 17th time this season, giving him the AL lead. … Rangers LHP Joe Palumbo, recalled from Triple-A Nashville before the game, struck out four in two innings.

 TRAINER’S ROOM